MarkPearlCoZa/Blog_General/_posts/2016-10-01-Previous-Talks-Ive-Given.md

 ### 2017

+- Aconex Brown Bag Melbourne: topic "Getting the best of everyone into all the code using Mob Programming"
+- MYOB Brown Bag Melbourne: topic "Getting the best of everyone into all the code using Mob Programming"
+- CarSales.com Brown Bag Melbourne: topic "Getting the best of everyone into all the code using Mob Programming"
+- MYOB Brown Bag Auckland: topic "Getting the best of everyone into all the code using Mob Programming"
 - TradeMe Brown Bag Auckland: topic "Getting the best of everyone into all the code using Mob Programming"

 ### 2016